sunil-nar/docs/git-docs.md

 ###### merge two local branches
 https://stackoverflow.com/questions/25053697/git-merge-two-local-branches/25053738
-If you have branch Master, branch1 and branch2.
+If you have branch main, branch1 and branch2.
 To merge branch2 into branch1

     git checkout branch1
     git merge branch2